iu3qez/weakmon/README.md

 FT8 (and WSPR) signals could be characterized by two SNR measures:
 1. the standard SNR to convey how much adjacent signals disturb decoding;
 2. a new value intended to evaluate just how stronger the signal carrier wrt the clear band noise.

-This would be similar to the first 2 numbers of the classic RST 599 scale.
+This approach would be similar to the first 2 numbers of the classic RST 599 scale.
 The third number could represent carrier distortion/phase noise etc...

 73, marco / IS0KYB